Comprehensive Care for Hip Pain

 As one of the body’s largest weight-bearing joints, the hip is subject to both injury and wear and tear caused by aging.
 When one or more parts of the hip are damaged, movement becomes difficult.

 Osteoarthritis of the hip is by far the most common source of hip pain we see here at MBJ.
 As you age, the cartilage that lines the hip joint starts to wear away.
 When this happens, the ball and socket start rubbing together, creating pain and stiffness.
 Most people eventually need hip replacement surgery to relieve pain and restore mobility.
 For a listing of our team of total hip replacement surgeons, Click Here.

 During a total hip replacement, a new socket is implanted and a metal stem is inserted into the femur.
 Then, the artificial components are fixed in place and the muscles and tendons are replaced against the bones.
 Our surgeons also perform hip revision surgery to repair an artificial hip joint that has been damaged over time due to an infection or normal wear and tear.

 Hip fractures are most commonly caused by falls.
 One of the leading risk factors is osteoporosis, a condition that causes progressive bone loss and weakness.
 Osteoporosis is more common in women than men, and the incidence increases with age.
-At MBJ, we can evaluate and monitor your bone health at our Bone Health Clinic.

 Other hip conditions we treat and procedures we perform: